In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Results

-\subsection{Sample structure and experimental setups}
+\subsection{\textbf{Sample structure and experimental setups}}

-Our sample is a WSe$_2$/MoSe$_2$ HBL deposited on a dielectric Bragg reflector (DBR) by dry-stamping method, as shown in Figure \ref{figure 1}(b).
-The twist angle $\theta$=1°$\pm$1° is determined by polarization dependent second-harmonic generation measurements.
-The underlying DBR was grown on top of a silicon wafer by plasma-enhanced chemical vapor deposition.
-As sketched in Figure \ref{figure 1}(c), it contains 10.5 pairs of alternating SiO$_2$ (156.4 nm)/Si$_3$N$_4$ (114.4 nm), which results in a stop band center around 940 nm.
-The top mirror of the cavity is a 45 nm gold layer, which was deposited by electron beam evaporation on top of a silica mesa of 100 x 100 $\mu$m$^2$.
-The microscope image is shown in Figure \ref{figure 1}(d).
-The surface of the mesa was pre-manufactured by focused ion beam of Ga$^+$ to produce several lens structures of hemispheric shape with uniform depth of 300 nm but varying diameters.
-A microscope window of 20 x 40 $\mu$m$^2$ is also etched through the gold layer to enable us to study the TMDC heterostructure on the DBR beneath the mesa.
+Our sample is a $\theta$=1°$\pm$1°-twisted WSe$_2$/MoSe$_2$ HBL deposited on top of a dielectric Bragg reflector (DBR), see Fig. \ref{figure 1}b.
+As sketched in Fig. \ref{figure 1}c, the DBR contains 10.5 pairs of alternating SiO$_2$ (156 nm)/Si$_3$N$_4$ (114 nm), which results in a stop band centered at around 940 nm.
+The top mirror of the cavity is a 45 nm gold layer deposited by electron beam evaporation on top of a silica mesa of 100x100 $\mu$m$^2$ in size, whose microscope image is shown in Fig. \ref{figure 1}d.
+The surface of the mesa was pre-manufactured by focused ion beam of Ga$^+$ to produce several lens structures of hemispheric shape with uniform depth of 300 nm but different diameters.
+A microscope window of 20 x 40 $\mu$m$^2$ is also etched through the gold layer, enabling us to locate the TMDC heterostructure on the bottom DBR.
 Indeed, as we discuss later in this manuscript, even this window area forms an effective cavity of low quality factor (Q-factor).
 We can tune the cavity length by moving the top mirror vertically via a nano-positioner.
-A maximum of 60 V DC Voltage can be applied to the actuator to achieve a cavity detuning length up to approximately 0.6-1 $\mu$m.
+A maximum of 60 V DC Voltage can be applied to the actuator to achieve a cavity detuning length up to approximately 0.6-1 $\mu$m, controlled with a sub-nm fine positioning resolution.
 The cavity is assembled in ambient condition and then loaded inside a dry closed-cycle cryostat with a base temperature of 3.5 K.